Article (grammar)

-In grammar, an article is any member of a class of dedicated words that are used with noun phrases to mark the identifiability of the referents of the noun phrases.
+In grammar, an article is any of a small set of words or affixes (such as a, an, and the in English) used with nouns to limit or give definiteness to the application.
 The category of articles constitutes a part of speech.
+These words represent a specific object, depending on the situation, but a is less specific than the.

 Articles combine with nouns to form noun phrases, and typically specify the grammatical definiteness of the noun phrase.
 In English, the and a (rendered as an when followed by a vowel sound) are the definite and indefinite articles respectively.
 Articles in many other languages also carry additional grammatical information such as gender, number, and case.
 Articles are part of a broader category called determiners, which also include demonstratives, possessive determiners, and quantifiers.
 In linguistic interlinear glossing, articles are abbreviated as art.

 Types of article

 Definite article

 A definite article is an article that marks a definite noun phrase.
 Definite articles, such as the English the, are used to refer to a particular member of a group.
-It may be something that the speaker has already mentioned, or it may be otherwise something uniquely specified.
+It may be something that the speaker has already mentioned, or it may be something uniquely specified.

-For example, Sentence 1 uses the definite article and thus, expresses a request for a particular book.
-In contrast, Sentence 2 uses an indefinite article and thus, conveys that the speaker would be satisfied with any book.
+For example, Sentence 1 uses the definite article and thus expresses a request for a particular book.
+In contrast, Sentence 2 uses an indefinite article and thus conveys that the speaker would be satisfied with any book.